- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

-However, as our experience has proved to us, one should always pay close attention to the minor details that will ultimately make a game-changer difference.
+However, as our experience has proved, one should always pay close attention to the minor details that will ultimately make a game-changer difference.

-The tactics outlined in this article should cover the basics that will result in a positive outcome regarding your online store.
+The tactics outlined in this article should cover the basics that will positively affect your online store.